AdobeDocs/experience-platform.en/help/destinations/ui/destinations-workspace.md

 Element | Description
 ---------|----------
 Name | The name you provided for your activation flow to this destination.
-The same column includes two controls: [!UICONTROL Activate destination] and [!UICONTROL Delete destination].
+The same column includes two controls: [!UICONTROL Activate ] and [!UICONTROL Delete destination].
 Last Flow Run Status | The status of the last dataflow run.
 See [View destination details](destination-details-page.md) for more information about dataflow runs.
 Last Flow Run Date | Time and date when the last dataflow run occured.
 See [View destination details](destination-details-page.md) for more information about dataflow runs.
 [!UICONTROL Destination] | The destination platform that you selected for your activation flow.